 In a very popular and enticing TED Talk about education, Sir Ken Robinson argues that all children are naturally creative.
 Still, as we reach adulthood, our creativity has been “educated out of us.”

-If this is all true, then how do you harness the creativity inside of you and put it to good use?
+If this is all true, then how do you harness the creativity inside of you, improve your creative thinking skills, and put them to good use?

 Julia Cameron – The Creator of Morning Pages

 Last night I watched The Irishman, Martin Scorsese’s latest movie.
 Although I am biased toward the great work he has done, I believe I am objective when I say it’s a great movie.
 Most of my friends disagree, but that’s okay.
 They are often wrong.
 But I digress.

 Did you know that from 1976 until 1977, Scorsese was married to Julia Cameron?

 Julia was born in 1948 in a suburb of Chicago, and in her early years, she was a writer for the Washington Post and Rolling Stone Magazine.
 Today, her official Wikipedia page lists her as an American teacher, author, artist, poet, playwright, novelist, filmmaker, composer, journalist, and pigeon fancier.
 I had to research what the latter meant, as this is indeed the very first time I’d heard the term.

 In any event, Julia’s life was not without ups and downs.
 During the seventies, she began abusing drugs and alcohol, which led to different stages of psychosis and paranoia.
 She later detailed this dark period of her life in her memoir, Floor Sample.

 By 1978, Julia had realized that the path that she was on not only was leading her away from her creative fountain, but it might very well end her life.
 She made an effort to stop substance abuse and focused her life on teaching.